aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pps-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to EXCEL in Android via Java or Online App" h2="Export PPS file to EXCEL in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert PPS file to EXCEL in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPS file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to EXCEL.
+<h2>Why to Convert</h2>

+Converting a PPS file to an Excel file can be beneficial for a variety of reasons.
+For example, if you need to share data with someone who does not have access to the PPS file, you can easily convert it to an Excel file so that they can view and edit the data.
+Additionally, Excel files are easier to work with and can be used to create charts and graphs.

+<h2>How Aspose.Total Helps for PPS to Excel Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of components that can help you easily convert PPS files to Excel.
+The two-step process involves first exporting the PPS file to HTML using Aspose.Slides for Android via Java, and then converting the HTML to Excel using Aspose.Cells for Android via Java.
+This process is simple and straightforward, and can be completed quickly and easily.
+Additionally, Aspose.Total for Android via Java is a reliable and secure solution, ensuring that your data is safe and secure throughout the conversion process.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}